jedrz/atilde/README.md

 ### Adding new words to insert tildes after or between

-To add new words after which tildes should be inserted just add them to `atilde-words` list.
+To add new words after which tildes should be inserted you have to add a new regexp to `atilde-after-regexps` list.
+For example to have tildes be inserted after every single, two and three letter words u can do:

+    (setq atilde-after-regexps '("\\w\\{1,3\\}")')

 On the other hand, to add a new pair of words between which tildes can be inserted, `atilde-between-regexps` has to be modified, which is a list of cons cells.
 Each cons cell consists of a regexp matching the preceding part of expression and the following one, between which tildes are allowed to be inserted.

 ### Adding an ignored environment